-Before connecting the thermostat or the power wiring, check to make sure the wires will be long enough for servicing at a later date.
-Remove the blower access panel to check the length of the wire.
+Before connecting the thermostat check to make sure the wires will be long enough for servicing at a later date.
+Make sure that thermostat wire is long enough to facilitate future removal of blower for service.

 Complete the wiring connections to the equipment.
-Use the provided unit wiring diagram and the field wiring diagram shown in figure 53.
+Use the provided unit wiring diagram and the field wiring diagram shown in figure 60.
 Use 18-gauge wire or larger that is suitable for Class II rating for thermostat connections.